Welcome to Pontiac Enchanté’s 2019 concert season!

-In 2018, we are presenting eleven concerts, with an exciting roster of young artists.
-Despite our continued expansion, our core mission has remained the same: we provide a performance platform for outstanding young musicians, both from Canada and further afield.
+In 2019, we are presenting eight concerts, with an exciting roster of artists.
+Despite our continued expansion, our core mission has remained the same: we provide a performance platform for outstanding musicians, both from Canada and further afield.
 We have a unique set up which allows artists to come to Venturing Hills Farm a number of days before their performance in order to rehearse, reflect, and experience the natural beauty of our surroundings.
 Between intensive rehearsals, musicians at Pontiac Enchanté have been known to head off on hikes on mountain trails, participate in beach volleyball tournaments, ride horses, swim or skate in/on the pond, go skiing, and in one less fortunate case, lug heavy pails of maple sap through slushy spring snow to the boiling shed during syrup season.
 At a time when musicians are dealing with increasingly hectic schedules, we think that this kind of experience is both rare and important.
 The experience that we offer our audience is also a special one.
 The small size of our concert studio makes for a very intimate concert environment.
 Before and after the concerts, we welcome our audience to take in the beauty of the cliffs of the Eardley Escarpment, directly behind the barn, to chat to the artists, and to say hello to some of the horses that live in the stalls beneath the concert studio.
 None of this would be possible without the help of our many very generous sponsors, to whom we are very grateful.

 Carson and Tait Becke, co-directors